UCO Home > Public Info > Telescopes > Shane Reflector

 Unlike most spectrographs, which spread light into a single band of color components, the Hamilton is a high-dispersion instrument, spreading light into an echelle spectrum, or ladder-like arrangement of about 80 bands.
 Each band represents a precise picture of a small wavelength (color) range.
 Together the bands create a comprehensive yet highly detailed representation of the observed object.

-Occupying two rooms below the Shane dome floor, and used by both the Shane telescope (at coudé focus) and the CAT, the Hamilton Echelle Spectrograph is used mostly to study bright objects.
+Occupying two rooms below the Shane dome floor, and used by both the Shane telescope (at coudé focus) and the Coudé Auxiliary Telescope (see below), the Hamilton Echelle Spectrograph is used mostly to study bright objects.

 The Hamilton Echelle Spectrograph is currently used in detecting extrasolar planets, determining chemical composition of stars, and other research.
-In the photograph above, an astronomer checks the iodine cell before an extrasolar planet observation.
+In the photograph on the right, planet hunter Debra Fischer checks the iodine cell before an extrasolar planet observation.
 As starlight passes through this glass cell, fine iodine lines are imprinted on the stellar spectrum.
 The stellar lines will shift if the star has a planet, and the iodine lines serve as a stationary grid with which to measure these shifts.

 The Coudé Auxiliary Telescope

 The Coudé Auxiliary Telescope (CAT) was built in 1969 to maximize use of the Hamilton Echelle Spectrograph.
-The CAT may be used to observe with the Hamilton Echelle spectrograph any time that Shane telescope observers are using Cassegrain or prime focus instruments.
-The 24-inch CAT reflecting telescope is in a stationary position at a fixed focus in a metal building adjacent to the Shane dome.
-(Notice this building in the Shane dome photos from 2004 or 1980, and that it did not exist in 1960.)
+The CAT can be used to observe with the Hamilton Echelle spectrograph during any time that Shane telescope observers are using Cassegrain or prime focus instruments.
+The 24-inch CAT reflecting telescope is mounted in a stationary position at a fixed focus in a metal building adjacent to the Shane dome.
+This building can be seen on the right side in the Shane dome photos taken in 2004 and 1980, but not in 1960 photo.
 A flat mirror directs light from the observed object to the CAT, which in turn beams the light to the Hamilton Echelle spectrograph.

 Laser Beams from the Shane Dome